 HIA Charitable Foundation

 The HIA Charitable Foundation was introduced in 2012 to provide assistance to a wide range of initiatives across a broad spectrum of worthy causes.
 This philanthropic ideal is the cornerstone of the foundation.
-Over the last four years it raised $1.2 million providing much-needed funds for specific research into mesothelioma, and for shelter for the homeless and funding mental health improvement.
+The Foundation has donated over $1 Million to charities providing much-needed funds for specific research into mesothelioma, and for shelter for the homeless and funding mental health improvement.
 (See Who We Support)

-The Foundation (HIACF) has a new initiative to tackle a nation-wide condition that affects one in four people in the residential construction industry: depression, anxiety and substance abuse.
+The Foundation (HIACF) is committed to tackling mental health in our industry.
+It is a nation-wide condition that affects one in four people in the residential construction industry: depression, anxiety and substance abuse.
 (See Who We Support).

 Many of us have been confronted at some stage with a range of stresses that have threatened our mental health and wellbeing.
 And workers in the building industry are not immune.
 Ours can be a tough industry, with extreme highs and lows, so it is not surprising there is a high incidence of anxiety.